Institute of Physics of the Czech Academy of Sciences: Division of High Power Lasers – HiLASE Centre

-Division of High Power Lasers – HiLASE Centre has 7 departments in total: at the research complex in the norther part of Prague are located the Radiation and Chemical Physics Department (PALS Research Centre operated jointly with the Institute of Plasma Physics of the CAS) and a part of the PALS Technical Support Department.
+Division of High Power Lasers – HiLASE Centre has 7 departments in total: at the research complex in the northern part of Prague are located the Radiation and Chemical Physics Department (PALS Research Centre operated jointly with the Institute of Plasma Physics of the CAS) and a part of the PALS Technical Support Department.
 Five other departments are located in the HiLASE Centre building in Dolní Břežany: the Department of Advanced Laser Development, the Department of Industrial Laser Applications, the Department of Scientific Laser Applications, the Engineering and Technical Support Department and the Project Management Department.

 The division focuses its research on laser plasmas generated by pulsed power lasers emitting in the infrared, visible and soft X-ray region.

 The division researchers are also involved in the development of lasers such as the kilowatt-class continuous supersonic chemical oxygen-iodine laser (COIL) in collaboration with the Laser Science & Technology Centre, India and diode-pumped high repetition rate lasers in the HiLASE project.